 The minimum permissions required to be able to send emails from HelpMaster, are User.Read.All so as to be able to find the required user or shared mailbox along with its basic details, and Mail.Send to be able to send email from any mailbox.

 For Email Manager to be able to utilize M365 mailboxes, you will also need to grant Mail.ReadWrite permissions in addition to the above send permissions.

 Microsoft 365 calendar scheduling is also possible via a Workflow Powershell script.
 This will require the Calendars.ReadWrite permission.
 Contact PRD Support for further information.

 - Click View API Permissions (if you’re still on the initial screen, or API Permissions from the left-side menu)

 - Click Add a permission

-- Scroll down to the “User” section and select User.Read.All
+- Scroll down to the Mail section and expand it

-Once the API permissions have been granted to the HelpMaster app, you need to grant consent to use the app within your Azure tenant.
+- Click Add permissions.
+Once the API permissions have been granted to the HelpMaster app, you need to grant consent to use the app within your Azure tenant

 - Click Grant admin consent for [Your Organization] link and click Yes to the confirmation prompt